wentasah/novaboot/README.md

 After starting, novaboot reads configuration files.
 Their content is described in section ["CONFIGURATION FILE"](#configuration-file).
-By default, configuration is read from two locations.
-First from the configuration directory and second from `.novaboot` files along the path to the current directory.
+By default, configuration is read from multiple locations.
+First from the system configuration directory, second from the user configuration file and third from `.novaboot` files along the path to the current directory.
+Alternatively, a single configuration file specified with the **-c** switch or with the `NOVABOOT_CONFIG` environment variable.
 The latter read files override settings from the former ones.

-Configuration directory is determined by the content of NOVABOOT\_CONFIG\_DIR environment variable and defaults to `/etc/novaboot.d`.
+The system configuration directory is determined by the content of NOVABOOT\_CONFIG\_DIR environment variable and defaults to `/etc/novaboot.d`.
 Files in this directory with names consisting solely of English letters, numbers, dashes '-' and underscores '\_' (note that dot '.' is not included) are read in alphabetical order.

+Then, the user configuration file is read from `$XDG_CONFIG_HOME/novaboot`.
+If `$XDG_CONFIG_HOME` environemnt variable is not set `~/.config/novaboot` is read instead.

-Then novaboot searches for files named `.novaboot` starting from the directory of the novaboot script (or working directory, see bellow) and continuing upwards up to the root directory.
+Finally, novaboot searches for files named `.novaboot` starting from the directory of the novaboot script (or working directory, see bellow) and continuing upwards up to the root directory.
 The found configuration files are then read in the opposite order (i.e. from the root directory downwards).
-This allows to have, for example, user specific configuration in `~/.novaboot` and project specific one in `~/project/.novaboot`.
+This allows to have, for example, a project specific configuration in `~/project/.novaboot`.

+Note the difference between `~/.config/novaboot` and `~/.novaboot`.
+The former one is read always, whereas the latter only when novaboot script or working directory is under the `$HOME` directory.

 In certain cases, the location of the novaboot script cannot be determined in this early phase.
 This happens either when the script is